-• Programs, which have always, been fully funded by the state.

-• Alternative child, care programs which were designed to provide low-cost services while meeting state licensing standards.
+- Private child care agencies. - Programs which have always been fully funded by the state. - Alternative child care programs which were designed to provide low-cost services while meeting state licensing standards.

 Our analysis does not identify the underlying cause of an individual center's higher costs.
-The higher costs may reflect better services, managerial inefficiencies, nor factors over which management has no control.
+The higher costs may reflect better services, managerial inefficiencies, or factors over which management has no control.